tomasferrarisenda/crossplane-minikube-lab/README.md

 # WHAT WE'LL BE DEPLOYING

 ## My-App
-A frontend and backend services within the minikube cluster
+My-app is composed of a frontend service and backend service.

+### Frontend service
+The fronted service is com

+### Backend service

-The backend will include an RDS instance deployed in AWS.
+The backend service will include the backend application but also it's required database will include an RDS instance deployed in AWS.

 Let's take a look a the my-app backend deployment.
 On the helm chart, we'll find only two manifest templates: [app-claim.yaml](/helm-charts/systems/my-app/backend/templates/app-claim.yaml) and [sql-claim.yaml](/helm-charts/systems/my-app/backend/templates/sql-claim.yaml)